MDHSRobotics/WheatlyBot/README.md

 This project is intended to be the competition robot for the 2018 season FIRST Power Up.

 ### Features
-* Improved Configuration
+* Fixed Project for New Season
 * MDConsole Support
-* Improved Logging
+* Improved Logging (by FRC, thanks I guess)
+* Subsystems Added and Removed from Default
-* Core Subsystem
+* Core Subsystem Re-worked
-* WebSockets Subsystem
-* Diagnostics Subsystem
-* Drive Sybsystem
 * ADIS16448_IMU Gyro Implementation

-see [Why MaterBot?](https://github.com/MDHSRobotics/TeamWiki/wiki/Why%20MaterBot) for more information
+See [Why MaterBot?](https://github.com/MDHSRobotics/TeamWiki/wiki/Why%20MaterBot) for more information